Can I just download an image from a website or copy one that I see in a publication to use in my own brochure or website?

 Is original photography expensive?

 Most freelance photographers bill by the day or half day.
 Generally, rates range from $500 for a half day to $1,500 for a full day, but can be much higher depending on the project and how many photos are to be taken.
 You also will usually be charged for the computer time a photographer uses to download, edit, and prepare digital files for your use, equipment including lighting, an assistant, and travel expenses.
 Using the university photographer will cost less than most freelancers.
-Refer to University Photographer Services & Rates.
+Refer to University Photographer Services and Rates.

 Who owns the image I pay a photographer to take?